Towards customizable reinforcement learning agents: Enabling preference specification through online vocabulary expansion: Evaluation

-We now describe the experimental setting in detail.
-In each setting, we set the known concept as either \textit{has\_broken\_ladder}, \textit{has\_ladder} or \textit{ladder\_at\_docker} which corresponds to the number of intermediate concepts being $0, 1, $ and $2$ respectively.
-We use a simulated human as the user and it accurately answers queries that ask whether a concept is present in a given state.
-In each setting, we use \textit{PRESCA} that learns the target concept \textit{in\_storage\_area} given the known concept and subsequently trains an RL agent to align with the user's preference.
-For the concept classifiers, we train a convolutional neural network on RGB image representation of the state.
-For training the agent, we use PPO \cite{schulman2017proximal} algorithm that produces a stochastic policy.
-For evaluating \textit{PRESCA}, we run the trained agent on each map for $10$ trials, and report the percentage of times the agent achieved the goal, the percentage of times the agent achieved the goal while aligning with the user's preference, and the average number of steps taken to achieve the goal.
+In each experimental setting, we use \textit{PRESCA} that learns the target concept \textit{in\_storage\_area} given the known concept and subsequently trains an RL agent to align with the user's preference.
+For the autoencoder, and concept classifiers, we train a convolutional neural network on RGB image representation of the state.
+For training the agent, we used tabular Q-learning.
+For evaluation, we run the trained agent on each map and report the percentage of times the agent achieved the goal as well as the percentage of times the agent achieved the goal while aligning with the user's preference.
 We provide further details on the state representation and network architectures used in appendix \ref{appendix2}.
-For all applications of algorithm \ref{alg:one}, we keep the budget for positive example ($N^{+}$), budget for negative examples ($N^{-}$) and the minimum number of seed examples ($\mathcal{U}$) as $N^{+} = 375, N^{-} = 1125,$ $\mathcal{U} = 40$ for the intermediate concepts and $N^{+} = 500, N^{-} = 1500,$ $\mathcal{U} = 40$ for the target concepts respectively.
-In table \ref{tab:table1}, we report the results for \textit{PRESCA} in each setting, and we also show the results for a baseline RL agent that was trained using the domain's original rewards.
-As we can see from the table, agents trained using \textit{PRESCA} can complete the task majority of the times, and it always aligns with the user's preference while the baseline always violates the user's preference.
+In our experiments with each chain length, we keep the required number of positive examples, $N^{+} = 100$ and negative examples $N^{-} = 200$ for informed queries (section \ref{c_star}).
+We keep the number of seed examples $\mathcal{U}$, as $\mathcal{U} = 20$ for all the intermediate concepts and $\mathcal{U} = 40$ for the target concept.
+The number of seed examples for the target concept was kept higher to ensure good classifier accuracy.
+Finally, when applying data augmentation (section \ref{c_hat}), we keep the number of patches per intermediate concept, $\mathcal{W} = 15$ and the parameters $M^{+}$ and $M^{-}$ as $\langle M^{+} = 0.05 \cdot | S_{aug}|, M^{-} = 0.75 \cdot | S_{aug}| \rangle$ where $S_{aug}$ is a large set of state images sampled from the environment by running an agent with uniform action selection.
+Finally, we keep the initial estimate of the \textit{success} rate, $\epsilon = 1.0$ and the step-size, $\lambda = 0.1$ (section \ref{approach}).